MarkBaggett/domain_stats2/README.md

 # domain_stats2

-This is a beta..
-Not even really a public one so if you stumbled onto this your welcome to look.
-Email me before using it.
+ATTENTION:    THIS CODE BASE IS CURRENTLY BROKEN!!

+I have some exciting news.
+The SANS isc is providing some funding and will pay for whois API access.
+This improves the data quality and reliability but it completely changes the way I access the data.
+This requires a significant rewrite.
+This is in a transitional state right now as I move from the old to the new.

 This is a complete rewrite and new approach to managing baby domains in your organization.
 Based on feedback from the community Domain_stats was really only used for baby domain information.
 This new iteration focuses on that data and how to make it useful.
 In this process it now tracks "FIRST CONTACT" so you know when your organization is has contacted a domain that you have not seen before.

 The domain stats client is focused on quickly giving you 5 pieces of data for every domain name you ask it for.
 That is when the domain was first seen by you, when it was first seen by the security community and when it was first seen by the web.

-SEEN_BY_YOU - Values: FIRST-CONTACT or CreationDate
+SEEN_BY_YOU - Values: Date First Seen by you

-SEEN_BY_US  - Values: ESTABLISHED, FIRST-CONTACT, UNAVAILABLE or CreationDate
+SEEN_BY_ISC  - Values: NA or Date First seen by ISC  (NA indicates that it was resolved by the local database no ISC is required.)

-SEEN_BY_WEB - Values: ESTABLISHED, CreationDate
+SEEN_BY_WEB - Values: CreationDate

-RANK        - Values: An approximation of the domains position in the Alexa top 1 million.  -1 if not in the top 1m

-OTHER       - Values: Central server may provide additional data here such as warning for low freq scores, known malicious domains,e tc.
+CATEGORY    - NEW or ESTABLISHED  (indicating whether it is less than 2 years old since the SEEN_BY_WEB date)

+ALERT      -  List of alerts regarding this domain.
+Including:
+              YOU-FIRST-CONTACT  - This request is first time you have ever seen this domain on your network ISC-FIRST-CONTACT  - This is the first time any domain_stats user has seen this domain on their network
+              <other>  - The ISC may add other alert for a domain

 Here are some examples of how these are useful.